kubewarden/docs/docs/operator-manual/policy-evaluation-timeout.md

 There are however certain edge cases that are not yet handled.
 This includes invoking a `sleep` instruction from within a policy and deadlocks.

-These scenarios are going to be handled by future release of Policy Server.
+These scenarios are going to be handled by a future release of Policy Server.

 Finally, the policy evaluation timeout affects all the policies hosted by a Policy Server instance.
 Currently there's no way to tune policy evaluation timeout